-The following comments are general and do not apply to everyone’s situation.
+The following comments are of a general nature and do not apply to everyone’s personal situation.
 Your situation can only be assessed by a competent health professional.

 The General principles apply to cervical/neck and lumbar disc issues, compression issues, and other spinal complaints.

 Please Do not have surgery until you have read this!!!!

 - Pain Control

 This is the major motivator for people seeking treatment for back complaints and needs to be addressed first.
 In reading the article, this information can be applied to other injuries as well.